icebob/moleculer-java-site/src/moleculer-web.md

 }
 ```

-The Template Engine used by ApiGateway can be specified by the `setTemplateEngine` function of ApiGateway.
+The Template Engine used by `ApiGateway` can be specified by the "setTemplateEngine" function of `ApiGateway`.
 The following chapters describe how to configure the built-in Template Engines.

 ### Mustache Template Engine